 Four organizations, R1, R2, R3 and R4 have jointly decided, and written into an agreement, that they will set up and exploit a Hyperledger Fabric network.
 R4 has been assigned to be the network initiator - it has been given the power to set up the initial version of the network.
 R4 has no intention to perform business transactions on the network.
 R1 and R2 have a need for a private communications within the overall network, as do R2 and R3.
 Organization R1 has a client application that can perform business transactions within channel C1.
+Organization R2 has a client application that can perform business transactions within channel C1.
 Organization R2 has a client application that can do similar work both in channel C1 and C2.
 Organization R3 has a client application that can do this on channel C2.
 Peer node P1 maintains a copy of the ledger L1 associated with C1.
 Peer node P2 maintains a copy of the ledger L2 associated with C2.
-Peer node P3 maintains a copy of the ledger L2 associated with C2.
 The network is governed according to policy rules specified in network configuration NC4, the network is under the control of organizations R1 and R4.
+Channel C1 is governed according to the policy rules specified in channel configuration CC1; the channel is under the control of organizations R1 and R4.
+Channel C2; the channel is under the control of organizations R1 and R4.
+Channel C2; the channel is under the control of organizations R1 and R4.
 Channel C1 is governed according to the policy rules specified in channel configuration CC1; the channel is under the control of organizations R1 and R2.
-Channel C2 is governed according to the policy rules specified in channel configuration CC2; the channel is under the control of organizations R2 and R3.
-There is an ordering service O4 that services as a network administration point for N, and uses the system channel.
+Channel C2 is governed according to the policy rules specified in channel configuration point for N, and uses the system channel.
 The ordering service also supports application channels C1 and C2, for the purposes of transaction ordering into blocks for distribution.
 Each of the four organizations has a preferred Certificate Authority.